aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 ### CDK Only - Configuring ESBuild

 This repository utilizes L2 constructs for Nodejs based lambda functions.
 These constructs handle the bundling of lambda code for deployment.
-By default, the construct will utilize a Docker container to compile the function, however, this option is slow.
-If ESBuild is installed, the L2 construct will build the function using ESBuild instead which leads to faster build times.
+By default, the construct will utilize a Docker container to compile the function, however, this option leads to high build times before each deployment and can have increased performance impacts on MacOS and docker-in-docker enviornments.
+If `esbuild` is installed, the L2 construct will build the function using `esbuild` instead which leads to faster build times.

-ESBuild is specified as a development dependency in `package.json`.
-At the root of the repository, install the necessary modules by running the following command:
+To install `esbuild`, navigate to the root of the repository and enter the following command:

 ```bash
 npm install .
 ```

+`esbuild` is listed as a development dependency under `package.json` and will be installed.

 ---